| Design, Innovation,

 all out!
 We use the following materials and processes in all of our cello

-1) we use a special blend of carbon fiber, combined with Kevlar.
+and bass cases: 1) we use a special blend of carbon fiber, combined with Kevlar.

 This material goes by other brand names: Spectra, Aramid, Vectra just to name a